UPDATED 25 feb 2010

 display condition for use in a new Aircraft museum in Guayaquil.
 The aircraft was parked on

 the military area of Guayaquil airport.
 Ownership transferred to Ecuador Air Force in November 2000.
 In 2003, the Canada Air Museum in Ottawa was attempting to raise funds to have this aircraft returned to Canada.
 Airframe was bought for 1000 USD, but the the budget for dismantling and transport to Trenton was not reached and the aircraft was given back the Ecuadorians.
-For the latest GREAT news about HC_AZH please look on top of this page !
-If you have news about this airframe or a better picture or video-footage, please send an E-mail at email@example.com
+At this moment the machine is parked painted all white at a remote corner of Guayaquil Airport.
+See Pictures.
+If you have news about this airframe or a better picture or video-footage, please send an E-mail at firstname.lastname@example.org

 Still around September 2009 as seen by a ecuatorian passenger.